Josiah Macy Jr.: Biography

 Macy was born into a philanthropic family.
 The elder Josiah W. Macy established a shipping and commission firm in New York City, after leaving the family home in Nantucket, Massachusetts, where his family had settled during the early 17th century.
 Josiah Macy's sons and grandsons earned their money from an oil company that was later incorporated into the Standard Oil Company under the Rockefeller family.

 Macy's eldest daughter Mary K. Macy (later Willets), born in 1860, died in 1893.
 His daughter Catherine "Kate" Everit Macy (1863–1945) continued the Macy family's philanthropic habits throughout her entire life, and by the time of her death in 1945, the Josiah Macy, Jr. Foundation had received about $19 million from her and her estate.
 Macy's son V. Everit Macy (1871–1930) was a prominent statesman in Westchester County, New York, and a benefactor of Teachers College, Columbia University.
 Macy's wife, Caroline Louisa Everett, lived from December 1838 to December 31, 1898.

-Josiah W. Macy Jr. died at age 39 in 1876 of typhoid fever.
+Josiah W. Macy Jr. died from typhoid fever at his estate in Harrison, New York on October 5, 1876.
 Upon his death, his thirteen-year-old daughter Kate inherited $15 million, while his five-year-old son V. Everit inherited over $20 million.